Permanent Exclusions

 • the school’s behaviour and discipline policy

-• the school’s special educational needs policy
+• the school’s Additional Learning Needs (ALN) policy

-• the school’s equal opportunities policy
+• the school’s equality policy

 • your child’s school record